 14 PUBLIC SERVICES/FACILITIES a) Fire Protection Impacts.
 This is a potentially significant impact. b) Police Protection Impacts.
 This is a potentially significant impact.
-SERV-1: The ODS shall coordinate with the Stockton Police Department as required to establish adequate security and visibility of the construction site 1,NS establishment and maintenance Rationale: of security measures.
-IS/MND Pages 3-51,52 c) School Impacts.
+SERV-1: The ODS shall coordinate with the Stockton Police Department as required to establish adequate security and visibility of the construction site.
+The ODS will be responsible for consultation with the PD, and for establishment and maintenance of security measures.
+The PD will be responsible for monitoring, compliance and identifying additional measures if needed.
+1,NS Rationale: IS/MND Pages 3-51,52 c) School Impacts.
 There are no significant or potentially significant impacts in this issue area. d) Park Impacts.
 There are no significant or potentially significant impacts in this issue area. e) Other Public Facilities Impacts.
 There are no significant or potentially significant impacts in this issue area.
 15 RECREATION a,b) Recreational Facilities.
 There are no significant or potentially significant impacts in this issue area.
 16 TRANSPORTATION/CIRCULATION a) Consistency with Applicable Plans, Ordinances and Policies.
 There are no significant or potentially significant impacts in this issue area. b) Conflict With Congestion Management Program.
 There are no significant or potentially significant impacts in this issue area. c) Impact on Air Traffic Patterns.
 There are no significant or potentially significant impacts in this issue area. d, e) Traffic Hazards and Emergency Access.
 This is a potentially significant issue area.
-TRANS-1: The ODS shall install barriers on Eight Mile Road and Thornton Road along the commercial development frontage to prevent vehicles from making 1,NS left turns to the commercial development.
-The type of barrier shall be subject to the City's review and approval.
-Rationale: IS/MND 3-57,58 17 TRIBAL CULTURAL RESOURCES
+TRANS-1: The ODS shall install barriers on Eight Mile Road and Thornton Road along the commercial development frontage to prevent vehicles from making left turns to the commercial development.
+The type of barrier shall be 1,NS Rationale: subject to the City's review and approval. barriers to City specifications.
+IS/MND 3-57,58 17 TRIBAL CULTURAL RESOURCES